jtortorelli/cineaste-lume/src/people/fujiki-yu.md

     year: 2005
 ---

-Fujiki was a skilled fencer in college.
-In 1951 he won the single men's epee category of the All Japan Fencer's Championship.
+Fujiki Yû was a versatile actor who became a staple of Toho's "Golden Age" cinema.
+He was a skilled fencer in his youth, winning the single men's epee category of the All Japan Fencer's Championship in 1951 while attending Doshisha University.

-Joined Toho in the 6th "New Face" class, along with Okada Masumi, Takarada Akira, Sahara Kenji, and Kouchi Momoko.

-Became well known for starring with Takashima Tadao in numerous "salaryman" comedies.
-They would appear together in much the same fashion in both <i>King Kong vs. Godzilla</i> (1962) and <i>Atragon</i> (1963)
+He joined Toho in 1954 as part of the 6th "New Face" class, which also included future stars Takarada Akira, Sahara Kenji, and Okada Masumi.
+While initially cast in serious roles, Fujiki found his niche in comedy, forming a popular duo with Takashima Tadao.
+Together, they starred in numerous "salaryman" comedies, a persona they carried over into kaiju films like *King Kong vs. Godzilla* (1962) and *Atragon* (1963).

+Fujiki's other notable tokusatsu roles include the egg-loving reporter Nakamura Jirô in *Mothra vs. Godzilla* (1964) and the advertising chief in *Space Amoeba* (1970).
+He remained with Toho until 1974, after which he transitioned to television roles.
-In his later life he developed diabetes and lost sensation in his extremities.
-He and his wife became active in campaigning for diabetes awareness.

-His last film role was the Japan Academy Award nominated <i>Year One in the North</i> (2005), released a few months after his death.
+In his later years, Fujiki battled diabetes, which led to a loss of sensation in his extremities.
+He and his wife became active campaigners for diabetes awareness.
+His final film role was in *Year One in the North* (2005), released shortly before his death.